Sunday Morning (No Doubt song): Music video

 The corresponding music video to "Sunday Morning" was directed by Sophie Muller and was the fifth and final video produced from Tragic Kingdom.
 Muller was originally asked to work with the group for "Just a Girl" in 1995, but the opportunity fell through.
 However, she later had the chance to direct the music video for "Don't Speak" that same year.
 After releasing that video, the band determined they wanted the next one filmed to use an opposite concept.
 During an interview with Complex magazine in 2012, Dumont spoke about the meaning of the music video for "Sunday Morning":

 That video was just trying to capture that kind of really simple, silly, sweet story of our friendship.
-Especially coming after 'Don’t Speak,' because the 'Don’t Speak' video was about us fighting, and who wanted to come back to that?
+Especially coming after 'Don't Speak,' because the 'Don't Speak' video was about us fighting, and who wanted to come back to that?
 Both of those videos were fictional, but covered different aspects of our friendship.

+The video was filmed in the Anaheim Colony Historical District, including at the Armbrust–Pember House, which belonged to Stefani's mother and late grandparents.

 Synopsis

 The video opens with No Doubt beginning to perform "Sunday Morning" in a small garage.
 Their music captures the attention of a lonesome man (Terry Hall) strolling past them, who decides to watch them play from a nearby swing.
 As the song's chorus begins, Stefani sits down in a chair, changes into a leopard pair of shoes, and departs the garage in order to shop at a nearby grocery store.
 While she purchases several cans of tomato sauce from the store, the other band members begin preparing dinner in the kitchen.
 As Stefani slices a tomato with a knife, she cuts her finger and Dumont accidentally drops a kettle of spaghetti sauce on the floor.
 She and Dumont clean up the mess and enter the backyard to begin the meal.
 While eating, Dumont initiates a food fight and the others join in.
 The videos ends with Hall watching the group from afar.

+The video uses the radio edit of the song, which is slightly shortened and remixed from the original album version, with slightly louder and re-panned guitars.